tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ```
 {{% /codeblock %}}

-The following command with --katex behind it will render the maths (otherwise you will get an error).
+The following command will convert the markdown file to HTML:

 {{% codeblock %}}
 ```bash